Studio 5, 6 & 7

 No one has favorited this theater yet

 Studio 5,6 & 7 in the Wicker Sheffield, close to the Wicker Railway Bridge, opened as the Wicker Picture House on 14th June 1920.
 The exterior was in white faience with Grecian urns running along a top parapet.
 With circle and stalls, the cinema sat 1,080.
 Sound arrived in May 1930.
+It was taken over by J.F.
+Emery Ciruit in 1937, and they operated the Wicker Cinema until 1955.

 The roof of the cinema was damaged during the Sheffield blitz in 1940, closing the cinema until April 1941.
 Sunday opening was allowed from August 1944.
-The cinema was aquired by the Star Group and in 1962 was closed for re-modernisation.
+The cinema was aquired by the Star Cinemas Group in 1955, and in 1962 was closed for re-modernisation.
 The frontage was refaced with cedar wood, while a new canopy and blue and white aluminium fascia was erected with a large illuminated ‘Studio 7’ sign, as the cinema was now to be called.
 The interior was completely refurbished and Studio 7 was billed as the ‘International Film Theatre’.

 Following a serious fire, the cinema was closed for five months.
 Further modernisation came in 1967 when a new ‘Vistarama’ floating screen was installed along with 70mm and the walls were covered in orange pleated drapes.
 The cinema re-opened with The D'Oyly Carte Opera’s film of “The Mikado”.
 Studio 7 was the only cinema in Sheffield to show “Paint Your Wagon” in 70mm due to Paramount falling out for a time with the ABC Circuit.